MidAutumnMoon/LowEffortBlog/src/posts/2024/07/personal-blog-and-e-waste/index.md

 ## `lang` Attribute

-Every rookie HTMLer learnt to write `<html lang="en">` at some point and never gives it another tough ever again.
+Every HTMLer learnt to write `<html lang="en">` at some point and never gives it another thought ever again.

 This may not be that relevant to westerners